Assessment and Accreditation

 Initial Certification Post-Baccalaureate Certificate Programs

 McNeese State University’s advanced level programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
 In the spring 2011 semester, the advanced level programs were approved for full accreditation.
 The Accreditation Council of the Council for the Accreditation of Educator Preparation (CAEP) met in October 2023 and the Burton College of Education at McNeese State University was granted accreditation at the advanced level.
-The Advanced Level Programs will be included in the CAEP Site Review scheduled for October 16 – 18, 2024.
+In fall 2024, the Burton College of Education participated in their Reaccreditation virtual site visit and anticipate a final decision from CAEP in May 2025.

-The following Master of Education programs were reviewed during the CAEP Interim Advanced-Level Virtual Visit in spring 2022 and are currently offered in the 2024-2025 Academic Catalog.
+The following Master of Education programs were reviewed during the CAEP Reaccreditation visit in fall 2024 and are currently offered in the 2025-2026 Academic Catalog.

 Current List of Programs